 Chapter 15: Trap

-Out of all seventy floors in the Kintobor Company Headquarters, the 53rd was the most plain looking of the lot.
+Out of all seventy floors in the Kintobor Company Headquarters, the 53rd was the plainest looking of the lot.
 To the outside eye, the space consisted of three rows of windowless offices going from one side of the floor to the other.
 The offices, each uniform in size, were equipped with a desk and chair situated in the direct centre.
-What made this space unique was the array of display panels mounted on the walls.
+What made this space unique was the array of display panels mounted on the walls of each room.
 Each panel monitored the vital signs of a cadre of Robians.
-Platoons of fourteen of these transformed Mobians were either situated in the deepest, uninhabited areas of the Slums or in the hearts of the Energen Reactors powering the city.
+Fourteen of these transformed Mobians were either patrolling the uninhabited areas of the Slums or guarding the hearts of the Energen Reactors powering the city.

 He had only fallen asleep moments ago when one of the panels on the wall started glowing red, the vital signs of three of the Robians flatlined, followed by four more a minute later.
 A klaxon blared out when half the unit was destroyed, startling the bee into wakefulness and causing him to fall off his seat in a panic.
 Rubbing his head and muttering out curses, he opened a golden eye towards the offending panel before staring at it in surprise, fully awakened at this point.
 “Oh shit…” he mumbled to himself.

-Picking himself up, he flew up to the offending panel, the gossamer wings on his back buzzing at a high frequency and allowing him to stay aloft indefinitely.
+Picking himself up, he flew up to the offending panel.
+The gossamer wings on his back buzzed at a high frequency and allowed him to stay aloft indefinitely.
 He hastily pulled out a personal handset and pressed a digit preprogrammed with a phone number.
 Floating in front of the red coloured panel, he heard two dial tones before he got an answer.
 Not waiting for a greeting, the insect started talking at an alarmingly fast rate.

 “Charmy!
 ENOUGH!” a male voice bellowed out from the handset, cutting off the bee mid-sentence.
 “I get it!
 They’re dead!
 Now, cut the alarms off first and then speak.”